aspnetzero/documents/docs/en/DevExpress-Reporting-Implementation.md

 public IServiceProvider ConfigureServices(IServiceCollection services) {
     //...
-    services.AddDevExpressControls(); //add that
+    services.AddDevExpressControls(); //add this line }
-}

 public void Configure(IApplicationBuilder app, IWebHostEnvironment env, ILoggerFactory loggerFactory) {
     //...
-    app.UseDevExpressControls(); //add that
+    app.UseDevExpressControls(); //add this line
 }
 ```

-5. Now, We can create a sample report to test if it all works.
+5. Now, you can create a sample report to test if it all works.
 Go to  `[YOURAPPNAME].Web.Mvc`  and create a folder named `Reports`.
 6. Right click on the `Reports` folder then click `Add` -> `New Item`, then select `DevExpress Report` item.
 7. Select `Blank` report in the opening wizard, and create new empty report named SampleReport.